 Average Weather in Kloten Switzerland

-In Kloten, the temperature typically varies from 27°F to 77°F over the course of the year, and is rarely below 16°F or above 87°F.
+In Kloten, the summers are comfortable and wet, the winters are chilly, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 27°F to 77°F and is rarely below 16°F or above 87°F.

 The warm season lasts for 3.4 months, from May 31 to September 11, with an average daily high temperature above 68°F. The hottest day of the year is August 4, with an average high of 77°F and low of 57°F.

 The cold season lasts for 3.6 months, from November 16 to March 3, with an average daily high temperature below 45°F. The coldest day of the year is February 8, with an average low of 27°F and high of 39°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.